raffomartini/pycharm-tricks/ipython.md

-# Automatic session logging with iPhython
+# Python console session auto-logging with iPhython

 I would like to log all iPython console output so if I am onto somtyhing and I close the console, I can go back and see what I was doing.
 Easily done: